Police on curfew patrol as Spain fights nightlife infections

 Some of the outdoor get-togethers can reach the level of a “macrobotellón” — mega-big bottle — and attract hundreds of participants.
 With face masks off and social distance reduced to inches, the partiers are easy targets for the virus.

-Over 7 million confirmed COVID-19 cases and over 250,000 virus-related deaths have been reported across Europe since the start of the pandemic.
+More than 7 million confirmed COVID-19 cases and more than 250,000 virus-related deaths have been reported across Europe since the start of the pandemic.
 In recent days, European nations from Britain to Italy have reinstituted restrictions ranging from reduced business hours and curfews to partial or near-total lockdowns to control the surge of infections sweeping the continent.

 The conflict between reining in personal desires for the greater public good or giving in to individual pleasure is at the heart of Europe’s renewed struggle against the virus.